collinclarke/mc-bot/README.md

 Recommend that you install eslint for vscode in order to get linting.

 If you are unsure about a new package or bit of code you are introducing, create a new branch and push it there first.

+WARNING: prismarine-viewer is not supported by all dev clients due to nodejs issues(?)
+The branch to launch a viewer is called `viewer` and should not be updated with critical code.
+(Push to `master` instead and then merge `master` into `viewer`)